🎉 Happy New Year to all our homeschool readers and friends!

 🇺🇸 OUR STATE-OF-THE-WEEK is Louisiana, and our COUNTRIES are Guatemala 🇬🇹, Guinea 🇬🇳, Guinea-Bissau 🇬🇼, and Guyana 🇬🇾.
 (Our separate Sunday States & Countries post for the week went up just a few minutes ago.)

-🌑 THE MOON at the beginning of this week is new — that’s the best time of the month for dark-sky stargazing!
-You can explore the night sky and the features of the moon in your recommended backyard astronomy guide and your homeschool world atlas, and you can learn a host of stellar and lunar facts on pages 331–346 in your almanac.
-Browse through our many astronomy posts for even more.
+🌔 THE MOON at the beginning of this week is gibbous and waxing — a good time for moon watching!
+You can explore the night sky and the features of the moon in your recommended backyard astronomy guide and your homeschool world atlas, and you can learn a host of stellar and lunar facts on pages 341–356 in your almanac.
+Browse through our many homeschool astronomy posts for even more.

 ❡ Toasts can be a fun educational tradition for your family table.
 We offer one each week — you can take it up, or make up one of your own (“To North American dinosaurs!”), or invite a different person to come up with one for each meal (“To unpredictability in toasting!”).
 What will you toast in your homeschool this week? 🥂

-🌎 🇬🇾 EVERYTHING FLOWS: Guyana in northern South America is one of our countries-of-the-week, so our Weekly World River is the Berbice River, one of Guyana’s largest rivers.
-You can find its location in your recommended homeschool atlas, and you can read more about it in the Berbice River entry in Wikipedia or perhaps on your next visit to your local library.
+🌎 🇬🇹 EVERYTHING FLOWS: Guatemala in Central America is one of our countries-of-the-week, so our Weekly World River is the Los Esclavos River, which flows southwestward into the Pacific Ocean.
+You can find its location in your recommended homeschool atlas, and you can read more about it in the Los Esclavos River entry in Wikipedia or perhaps on your next visit to your local library.

 What do you have planned for your homeschool this week, this month, and this wonderful new year? 😊